StringManolo/game/README.md

 HUD - Show Score, lives and miscelanea on top right.

 Menu - Stop the game on menu open.
-Hidde the canvas while no menu.
+Hidde the canvas while on menu.
 Use gamepad to navigate the option list.
 Setting to control speed, dificult, etc

 Canvas -
 1. Draw an arrow. ✅